Admission to El Centro College

 Clinical Training Experience

-The clinical training experience, or practicum, is 32 hours per week in Semester III, 20 hours per week in Semesters IV and V, and 30 hours per week in Semester VI.
-Clinical hours include daytime and evening hours and are taught at:
+The clinical training experience, or practicum, is 32 hours per week in Semester III and VI, and 20 hours per week in Semester IV and V. Clinical hours include daytime and evening hours and are taught at:

 - Doctors Hospital of Dallas